suzuki-0000/CountdownLabel/README.md

 - XCTest assertion

 ## Usage
-You need only 2 lines. you can set as NSDate too.
+You need only 2 lines.

 ```swift
 // from current Date, after 30 minutes.